William Foster (New South Wales politician, born 1794): New South Wales

-In 1827, one of Foster's colleagues, Alexander Baxter, was offered the position of Attorney General of New South Wales.
-Foster decided to travel with him and migrated to Sydney, intending to continue his career as a barrister but, within a month, he was appointed to the newly created post of Solicitor General.
+In 1826 one of Foster's colleagues, Alexander Baxter, was offered the position of Attorney General of New South Wales.
+Foster decided to travel with him and migrated to Sydney with wife Mary Anne and their three children aboard Orpheus, arriving in September 1826.
+Forster arrived intending to continue his career as a barrister but within a month was appointed to the newly created post of Solicitor General.
 Baxter was a dashing figure but totally incompetent as a lawyer and relied heavily on Foster to perform his duties.

 In 1829 Foster was appointed chairman of the Courts of Quarter Sessions.

 In 1838 Foster, along with William à Beckett and Richard Windeyer, defended the 11 colonists charged with murder in relation to the Myall Creek massacre.
 From 1843 to 1845 he was a member of the New South Wales Legislative Council.

 William's brother, John, had already migrated to Tasmania in 1822, together with their mother and youngest brother, Henry.

 John was also a politician and was elected to the Tasmanian Legislative Council as the member for Huon from 1868 to 1874.

 Private life

 Foster married Mary Anne Green in 1817.
-They had four children.
+They had four children - Eliza (b.1818), William Cecil (1822-1862), Emilius Tyas (1826-1841) and Frederick Alfred Chambre Foster, born June 1831 in Sydney.
 After Mary Anne died in 1856, he married Angelina Job, with whom he had a son, born in England in 1859.